iCharlesHu/swift-experimental-subprocess/README.md

 `OutputProtocol` defines the set of methods that a type must implement to serve as the output target for a subprocess.
 Similarly to `InputProtocol`, developers should utilize the built-in concrete `Output` types provided with `Subprocess` whenever feasible; alternatively, they can create a type that conforms to `ManagedOutputProtocol` and implements `func output(from:) throws -> OutputType` for custom outputs.

-Subprocess comes with the following concrete output types:
+The core `Subprocess` module comes with the following concrete output types:

 - `DiscardedOutput`: indicates that the `Subprocess` should not collect or redirect output from the child process.
 - `FileDescriptorOutput`: writes output to a specified `FileDescriptor`.
 Developers have the option to instruct the `Subprocess` to automatically close the provided `FileDescriptor` after the subprocess is spawned.
+- `StringOutput`: collects output from the subprocess as `String` with the given encoding.
+- `BufferOutput`: collects output from subprocess as `Buffer`.
 - `SequenceOutput`: redirects the child output to the `.standardOutput` or `.standardError` property of `Execution`.
 This output type is only applicable to the `run()` family that takes a custom closure.
-- `DataOutput`: collects output from the subprocess as `Data`.
-- `StringOutput`: collects output from the subprocess as `String` with the given encoding.

 ```swift